Cuberick-Orion/CIRR/README.md

 ### Raw Images

-**Updated June 2023**
-Recent methods of Composed Image Retrieval (and related tasks) often use raw images rather than our pre-extracted features.
-However, we are not at liberty to distribute these images as we source them from the NLVR2 dataset.
+**Updated October 2024 -- Please contact us if you are having trouble gaining access to the raw images from NLVR2.**

+Starting from late 2023, we have been made aware by multiple research groups that the NLVR2 team is not responding to their requests.
+To this end, please see the following steps in obtaining the raw images:

-If you'd like to gain access, the first step would be to contact the NLVR team, instructions are [here](https://github.com/lil-lab/nlvr/tree/master/nlvr2#direct-image-download) (they ask you to fill out a google form and agree to their terms of service).
+1. Please first contact the NLVR team and fill out a Google form agreeing to their terms of service.
+Instructions are [here](https://github.com/lil-lab/nlvr/tree/master/nlvr2#direct-image-download).

-You can also [email us](mailto:zheyuan.david.liu@outlook.com) if, for any reason, you receive no response from the NLVR2 group.
+2. If you receive no response from the NLVR team, [email us](mailto:zheyuan.david.liu@outlook.com).
+3. When contacting us, please explicitly state that you have filled out the NLVR team's Google form agreeing to their terms of service.

 > [!IMPORTANT]
 > The NLVR2 repository provides another way to obtain the images, which is to download the images by URLs.
 But we **do not** recommend it, as many of the links are broken, and the downloaded files lack the sub-folder structure in the `/train` folder.